 Nain’s Advice - Gwenda Thain

+We weren't close when I was young.
 But all of that changed when I needed her.
 She and my mom happened to come and visit me and Bettina in London.
-I was having a hard time with my job, trying to prove myself, feeling like I needed to figure out what direction I was going in life, wanting to be as resp...
+I was having a hard time with my job, trying to prove myself, feeling like I needed to figure out what direction I was going in life, wanting to be as responsible as possible.
+She gave me a lot of guidance and support that week.

 Continue Reading...